openclimatefix/PVNet/reports/pvnet_comp.md

 | PVLive Intraday    | 298.17         | 521.04        | 304.23      |
 | PVNet    | 194.14         | 370.62        | 233.43      |

-Across all metrics, PVNet has lower standard deviations compared to PVLive Intraday, sugesting that PVNets errors are more concentrated around the mean and as such are more reliable.
+Across all metrics, PVNet has lower standard deviations compared to PVLive Intraday, suggesting that PVNets errors are more concentrated around the mean and as such are more reliable.

 ### Mean Absolute Error (MAE)

 ![Model Forecast vs. Actuals](./imgs/pvnet_vs_pvlin_MAE_monthly.png) *Fig 2: Average monthly MAE (MW) for PVNet and PVLive Intraday*

-Errors are larger in the summer months for both forecasts due to increased solar radiation which inturn leads to greater differenced between the forecasted and actual values.
-This error generally decreases as the years goes into the winter months.
-PVNet shows a significant improvement in MAE, espcially over June and July.
-This difference decreases before then a similar performance in MAE is observed in November.
+Errors are larger in the summer months for both forecasts due to increased solar radiation, which in turn leads to greater differences between the forecasted and actual values.
+This error generally decreases as the year progresses into the winter months.
+PVNet shows a significant improvement in MAE, especially over June, July and October.
+A similar performance in MAE is observed for November for the two forecasts.

-The following heatmaps will break this down to show how the average MAE per hour varys across the day, firstly broken down months and then weeks.
-A heatmap is used to show the errors, with light red showing a low MAE for that period and a darker red showing a hgih MAE for that period.
-The weeks in which there is no data available have been removed, as such the week number, shown in the y axis, may skip a week or two at points.
+The following heatmaps will break this down to show how the average MAE per hour varies across the day, firstly broken down by months and then by weeks.
+A heatmap is used to display the errors, with light red showing a low MAE for that period and a darker red indicating a high MAE for that period.
+The weeks for which there is no data available have been removed; as such, the week number, shown on the y-axis, may skip a week or two at points.

 <table>
 <tr>